Pairbonding and Marriage

 Animalistic species - such as dragons, gryphons, and wolves - may also pairbond, and many do for lifelong partners.
 However, very few are called 'pairbonded', and are instead known simply as mates.
 As there is no terminology to differentiate a pairbonded couple from one that has yet to form such a bond, it can be difficult to ascertain if an animalistic couple is true-bonded or not.
 Most do not even acknowledge the terminology.

-The sudden death of a pairbond is a devastating thing.
-When the bond is suddenly, violently severed, the threads of the mind may snap back and damage one mentally, and in many cases the damage done may be irrepairable.
+The abrupt severance of a pairbond is devastating; often, it can be both physically and mentally debilitating for varying periods of time.
+When the bond is suddenly, violently severed, the threads of the mind may snap back and damage one's mind, and in many cases the damage done may be irreparable.
 Recovery from this break can be many years long, and the pain may linger for many years more.
-However, if a pairbond dies, then another may eventually take their place.

 The death of a pairbond may have a similar effect, depending on how sudden such a death is.
 Death from old age may be nearly painless for the surviving member; death from known and expected illness carries none of the horrific agony associated with unexpected and rapid death.
 After recovery, individuals may pairbond again - if they find another in which the same love may be fostered and true-bonded.